achambaz/tlride/README.md

-# gttmle: A Guided Tour in Targeted Learnign Territory (provisional)
+# tlride: A Ride in Targeted Learnign Territory

 > Manuscript on applications of Targeted Learning for Causal Inference and
 > Variable Importance